chillycats/Pelton-Research-Repo./README.md

 ## Version History

 The current version of DQE is in a work in progress as I am currently working on reading in the data in T3 mode.
+Please see the resources folder for Matlab code provided by PicoQuant as a reference for the file format of the .ptu files specifically for the PicoHarp data system.

 ****************************